react-native-community/rn-diff-purge/README.md

 doesn't have to: the `package.json` must be updated by hand before upgrading React Native).

 ## Why this repository?
 `react-native-git-upgrade` is painful.
-A simple diff by recreating the project is a much muvh simpler way to get a diff on every new React Native version.
+A simple diff by recreating the project is a much much simpler way to get a diff on every new React Native version.

 ## Known issues
 None so far.